 As the father of 3 daughters, I can tell you that news is frightening!

-What if kids could simply feel confident in who and what they are and not seek validation from external sources?
+So, what if kids could simply feel confident in who and what they are and not seek validation from others?

-The ultimate of the confidence building activities for kids is letting kids learn from their failures!
+Nothing builds confidence quite like letting kids learn from their failures!

-And while I know most parents don’t ever intend to “scold, ridicule or belittle failure”, are we doing things (consciously or unconsciously) that instill or promote those feelings of positive self-esteem in our kids?
+And while I know most parents don’t ever intend to “scold, ridicule or belittle failure”, are we doing things (consciously or unconsciously) that make our kids feel that way?

 For instance, say our kid strikes out at their baseball game.

 Are we yelling at them, stamping our feet, or (worse) simply looking away in disgust?
-Or maybe they don’t nail that gymnastic move or they lose a tournament.
+Or maybe they don’t nail that gymnastic move or they lose a karate tournament?

 How WE respond to that, verbally or non-verbally is CRUCIAL to the building (or destroying) of their self-esteem.